0cjs/8bitdev/src/tmon/README.md

 - `e####`: an end address; the first address _after_ the range used by the command.

-This is a summary of the commands, in ASCII (alphabetical) order:
+This is a summary of the commands, in ASCII (alphabetical) order.
+The full command descriptions follow.

     '  †ASCII character deposit
     /   calculate and display value